clubdeck/clubdeck.github.io/index.md

 # What can you do with Clubdeck?

 Pretty much the same things you would do on the App, but on a much bigger screen and with a different approach when it comes to
 UX.
 Clubdeck is very useful to browse rooms, find interesting events, clubs and people to follow, from the comfort of your Mac or PC.
-You can even record a Clubhouse room in one click, stream custom sounds and jingles, manage your clubs and events, or use a backchannel to discuss live with co-moderators.
+You can even stream custom sounds and jingles, manage your clubs and events, or use a backchannel to discuss live with co-moderators.

 | ![Screenshot 1](/img/screen1.png) | ![Screenshot 2](/img/screen2.png) | ![Screenshot 3](/img/screen3.png)